-The draft strategy is long-term plan for transport in Bracknell Forest.
+The strategy is long-term plan for transport in Bracknell Forest.
 It contains a series of policies which support the delivery of the vision and objectives for the next LTP period.

-The strategy is structured under the three themes set out in the Council Plan.
+It is structured under the three themes set out in the Council Plan.